Rigidification of connective comodules: The derived cotensor product

-Recall that to any chain complex $M$, we can regard its homology $H_*(M)$ as a chain complex with trivial differentials.
-If $C$ is a simply connected dg-coalgebra over $\k$, then $H_*(C)$ is also a simply connected cocommutative differential graded coalgebra.
-Moreover, for any $C$-comodule $X$, we can check that $H_*(X)$ is a $H_*(C)$-comodule.
+We show here that if $M$ is a fibrant $C$-comodule (i.e. coflat), then the functor $M\ccotens-:\comod_C\rightarrow \comod_C$ preserves quasi-isomorphisms.
+We shall use classical methods from \cite{EMSS}.
+As noticed in \cite[A1.2.12]{ravenel}, it is useful to observe that for $i\geq 0$ and all $C$-comodules $M$ and $N$, we have an isomorphism of $C$-comodules: \(\cotor^i(M, N)\cong H^i(\overline{\Omega}^\bullet({M}, C, {N})).\) Recall that to any chain complex $X$, we can regard its homology $H_*(X)$ as a chain complex with trivial differentials.
+As $C$ is a simply connected coalgebra, then $H_*(C)$ is also a simply connected coalgebra (with trivial differentials).
+Moreover, for any $C$-comodule $M$, we can check that $H_*(M)$ is a $H_*(C)$-comodule.

-\begin{thm}[Eilenberg-Moore Spectral Sequence] Let $C$ be a simply connected cocommutative dg-coalgebra over $\k$.
-Let $X$ be a fibrant $C$-comodule, i.e. a coflat $C$-comodule.
-Let $Y$ be any $C$-comodule.
+\begin{thm}[Eilenberg-Moore Spectral Sequence] Let $M$ be a fibrant $C$-comodule, i.e. a coflat $C$-comodule.
+Let $N$ be any $C$-comodule.
 Then there is a convergent spectral sequence:

 \end{thm}